Visheshh21/Vishesh_Blood_test_analyzer/README.md

-# 🧬 AI-Based Blood Test Report Analyzer Assignment (Vishesh Goel)
+# 🧬 AI-Based Blood Test Report Analyzer

-This project uses a multi-agent system powered by CrewAI and Groq LLMs to analyze blood test reports.
-It reads PDF files, verifies report validity, interprets biomarkers, and delivers medical, nutritional, and fitness recommendations through a FastAPI interface.
-It simulates realistic health consultation using AI tools.
+This project uses a multi-agent CrewAI system with Groq LLMs to process and interpret blood test reports.
+Users upload a PDF report through an API, and the system verifies the document, analyzes medical values, provides nutrition and fitness guidance, and responds intelligently based on the biomarkers detected.

 ---

-## 🔧 Major Codebase Changes – Documented
+## 🛠️ Major Changes — What Changed, Why, and How

-Below are all the major changes made across the codebase, along with:
+Each change below is documented independently with:

 - ✅ **What Changed**
 - 💡 **Why It Was Changed**